TiagoVentura/venturatiago.com/content/authors/admin/_index.md

 I am a Ph.D.
 Student in Political Science at the University of Maryland, College Park.
 In my dissertation, I propose a insurance model to understand preferences for security in Latin America.
 I use a combination of formal modeling, experimental methods, and causal inference models to test the empirical implications of the model.
 Beyond my dissertation, I am currently working in a series of paper about content activation and news sharing on social media.
 Methodologicaly,  I am broadly interested in the application of computational methods to the social sciences, with emphasis on social media data, NLP and machine learning.

-Check it out the materials of my recent workshop I offered this winter in Brazil on [Collecting and Analyzing Social Media Data with R](https://tiagoventura.github.io/workshop_ufpa/) (In Portugues, Workshop at The Federal University of Para, Brazil)
+Check it out the materials of the workshop I offered this winter in Brazil on [Collecting and Analyzing Social Media Data with R](https://tiagoventura.github.io/workshop_ufpa/) (In portuguese, Workshop at The Federal University of Para, Brazil)

 <hr>